desmap/ale-sensible/README.md

 Plug 'w0rp/ale'
 ...
 ```
+_Above applies to vim-plug users, adjust these lines if you use another/no plugin manager._

-Install all linters/fixers you want to use locally or globally (don't mix) and ALE will find them.
+Further, install all linters/fixers you want to use locally or globally (don't mix) and ALE will find them.
 To set fixers, e.g. first Prettier, then Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your config.
 To execute all fixers, run `:ALEFix` in Vim/Neovim.

 Find further ALE options with `:help ale`